afterpay/sdk-android/docs/getting-started/checkout-v2.md

 # Checkout V2

 {: .alert }
-> Checkout v2 is not available at this time for the following regions: France, Italy, Spain.
+> Checkout V2 is not available at this time for the following regions: France, Italy, Spain.

 Checkout V2 requires setting options of type `AfterpayCheckoutV2Options` and creating handler methods for user interactions.

 ## Launching the Checkout

-Launch the Afterpay checkout v2 flow by starting the intent provided by the SDK for the given options.
+Launch the Afterpay checkout V2 flow by starting the intent provided by the SDK for the given options.

 {: .info }
 > When creating a checkout token, `popupOriginUrl` must be set to `https://static.afterpay.com`.
 The SDK’s example merchant server sets the parameter [here][example-server-param]{:target="_blank"}.
-See the [API reference][express-checkout]{:target="_blank"} for more details!
+See the [API reference][express-checkout]{:target="_blank"} for more details.
 Failing to do so will cause undefined behavior.

 For more information on express checkout, including the available options and callbacks, please check the [API reference][express-checkout]{:target="_blank"}.